 Associate Professor, Schulich School of Music

 Lloyd Whitesell is a leading figure in the field of queer musicology.
 He coedited the book Queer Episodes in Music and Modern Identity (2002), which won the Philip Brett Award for best LGBT musicology.
 His interpretive study of The Music of Joni Mitchell appeared in 2008.
 He has published articles on queer style and subjectivity in the music of Benjamin Britten and Maurice Ravel, as well as articles on whiteness, camp, film music, and modernist culture.
-His book entitled Wonderful Design: Glamour in the Hollywood Musical will be published in 2018.
+His book entitled Wonderful Design: Glamour in the Hollywood Musical was published in 2018.
 A new research project explores a general theory of queer aesthetics in music.

 Tel: (514) 398-4400 ext.
 09343 | //katherine.zien [at] mcgill.ca">Email